-I am therefore delighted to announce that, following substantial demand for the first round of the Museum Estate and Development Fund, this next £16.9 million of funding will enable further local and regional museums to undertake vital infrastructure, repair and maintenance work.
-It will also help cherished institutions to contribute towards levelling up across our country, helping them to attract new investment and drive economic growth.
+I am therefore very pleased to announce that, following substantial demand for the first two rounds of the Museum Estate and

+Development Fund, this next round - £22.6 million of public funding - will enable even more museums across the country to undertake vital infrastructure, repair, and maintenance work.
+It will also help these cherished institutions to contribute towards levelling up across our country, attract new investment, and drive economic growth.

-I wish you well with developing your projects and look forward to working with you to deliver positive outcomes for museums across England.
+I wish you well with developing your projects and look forward to seeing how they come to fruition.

-Lord Parkinson of Whitley Bay Parliamentary Under-Secretary of State (Minister for Arts)
+Lord Parkinson of Whitley Bay Minister for Arts and Heritage